apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 see the \ref encode_decode.cpp example and classes `proton::encoder`, `proton::decoder` and `proton::value`.

-`proton::engine` provides fewer facilities that `proton::container` but makes fewer (no) assumptions about application threading and IO.
+`proton::connection_engine` provides fewer facilities that `proton::container`
+but makes fewer (no) assumptions about application threading and IO.
 It may be easier to integrate with an existing IO framework, for multi-threaded applications or for non-socket IO.
 See the \ref select_broker.cpp example.
-The main application and AMQP logic is implemented the same way using the engine or the container.
+The main application and AMQP logic is implemented the same way using the `connection_engine` or the container.

 Delivery Guarantees
 -------------------